oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

       "authorization_code": "uY29tL2F1dGhlbnRpY"
     }

-### Redirect Response

-In the case where the authorization server wishes to interact with the user directly, it can return the `redirect` response.
-The authorization server may choose to interact directly with the user based on a risk assesment, the introduction of a new authentication method not supported in the application, or to handle an exception flow like account recovery.
-In this case the client is expected to initiate a traditional OAuth Authorization Code flow with PKCE according to {{RFC6749}} and {{RFC7636}}.

-"redirect":
-: REQUIRED.
-A Pushed Authroization Request (PAR) response as defined in Section 2.2 of {{RFC9126}}.
-The request_uri parameter contains the URI that the client should use in the authorization request.

 ### Error Response {#challenge-error-response}

-If the request contains invalid parameters or incorrect data, the authorization server responds with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:
+If the request contains invalid parameters or incorrect data, or if the authorization server wishes to interact with the user directly, the authorization server responds with an HTTP 400 (Bad Request) status code (unless specified otherwise below) and includes the following parameters with the response:

 "error":